anki-code/xonsh-cheatsheet/README.md

 If you think that only xonsh has the sh-uncompatible elements in the parser, you are tend to mistaken.
 If we compare Bash and Zsh we can found that `pip install package[subpackage]` command will work in Bash but in Zsh the error will be raised because Zsh has special mening for square braces.
 It's normal to have an evolution in the syntax and features.

-Be calm and ready to the new Python-driven mindset.
+Be calm and ready to the sane and self-consistent Python-driven mindset.

 *Note:*
 * *Most of novices try to copy and paste sh-lang commands that contains special characters and get the syntax error in xonsh.
 If you want to run environment agnostic sh-lang's command that you copy from the internet page just use macro call in xonsh `bash -c! echo {123}` or use [xontrib-sh](https://github.com/anki-code/xontrib-sh) to run context-free bash commands in xonsh by adding `! ` at the beginning of the command.*